Having a good time doesn’t have to be expensive. In fact, there are plenty of fun and interesting things to do that don’t cost any money at all.

 3. Playing Board Games

-When looking for fun things to do with the family, consider busting out a game of Monopoly or Life and competing against one another.
+When looking for fun things to do with the family on the cheap, consider busting out a game of Monopoly or Life and competing against one another.
 You might reward the winner with a few days or a week off from their everyday chores.

 4. Decluttering the House

-While this might not be the first thing that comes to mind when looking for a fun way to spend your free time, cleaning and being productive can actually be very satisfying, and also help relieve stress.
-You can declutter alone or get the kids involved.
+While this might not be the first thing that comes to mind when looking for a fun way to spend your free time, cleaning and being productive can actually be very satisfying, and can also help relieve stress.
+You can declutter alone or get your partner or the kids involved.
 Consider donating your discards to a local charity or thrift store.

 5. Going to a Free Museum Day